joe-akeem/contour-tiles/README.md

 ```bash
 docker-compose up -d contour-tileserver
 ```
+The web interface of the tile server is made available at [localhost:8080](http://localhost:8080).
+A basic style is also available and can be used to view the generated data e.g. as [Vector Tiles](http://localhost:8080/styles/basic/?vector#13.57/46.49646/8.61135).

 You will notice that there are contour lines for 100 meter and for 20 meter equidistance.
 The 100 meter equidistance lines will start showing from zoom level 10 while the 20 meter equidistance lines are showing from zoom level 13 upwards.